artefactual/atom-docs/user-manual/add-edit-content/archival-descriptions.rst

    You must be logged in to be able to create a new :term:`archival description` in AtoM.
 See: :ref:`Log in <log-in>`.

-1. In the :term:`view page` of the parent :term:`archival description`, scoll to the bottom of the record to the :term:`button block` and click the "Add new" button.
+1. In the :term:`view page` of the parent :term:`archival description`, scroll to the bottom of the record to the :term:`button block` and click the "Add new" button.